Vedantttgitteee20/LLM_Model_Chaabi/README.md

 # LLM Model to read CSV

 ## Overview
-This project demonstrates the use of a BERT-based language model for some task related to Chaabi.
+This project demonstrates the use of a BERT-based language model to read csv containing data of product and return the best product based on query provided to it.
 The model is hosted using Gradio for easy interaction.
 Alternatively all-MiniLM-L6-v2 model is also explored.
 This was done as assignment for applying to company Chaabi

 ## Usage